Toxic Chemical Exposure in the Workplace

 - Neurological problems

 Unfortunately, even if you are suffering from a condition like these, it can be difficult to receive the benefits you need.
-If you are struggling to receive fair repayment for medical bills and other expenses following a workplace accident, our Raleigh workers’ compensation attorneys may be able to help.
+If you are struggling to receive fair repayment for medical bills and other expenses following a workplace accident, our Morehead City workers’ compensation attorneys may be able to help.

 There are many other potential health concerns that may arise as a result of your occupational exposure to toxic chemicals and substances.
-For more information about your rights as a worker, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227.
+For more information about your rights as a worker, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227.